Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 The typical protocol combines 100-200 mcg of CJC-1295 with 100-300 mcg of Ipamorelin, administered 2-3 times daily.
 Many practitioners recommend dosing before meals and at bedtime to maximize natural growth hormone pulses.
 Treatment cycles usually last 3-6 months, with periodic hormone level monitoring to ensure optimal response and safety.

 The combination therapy costs approximately $200-350 per month, depending on dosing frequency and source.
-While more expensive than single peptides, the comprehensive benefits often justify the investment.
+While more expensive than single peptides, the thorough benefits often justify the investment.
 Many patients report improvements in sleep, energy, and overall recovery that extend beyond the specific injury site.

 Thymosin Alpha-1 (Tα1) is a 28-amino acid peptide originally isolated from the thymus gland.
 While primarily known for its immune-modulating properties, Tα1 plays important roles in tissue repair by regulating inflammatory responses and supporting optimal healing conditions.
 For rotator cuff injuries, especially those complicated by chronic inflammation or poor healing, Tα1 provides valuable adjunctive support.